tsileo/blobstash/README.md

 ### Metadata format

-Metadata are stored in LevelDB and are exposed via a Redis protocol tcp server, with custom Redis-like data type and commands, but implemented using kv lexicographical range queries.
+Metadata are stored in in a kv file and are exposed via a Redis protocol tcp server, with custom Redis-like data type and commands, but implemented using kv lexicographical range queries.

 - String data type
 - Hash data type